Today’s Topic: Talk to Your Coach About Fears & Blocks

 But as a part of that, highlight what you’re doing to work on the issue.
 Hopefully, your coach cares, but they might not be encouraged to help you if you just say, “I’m scared.
 I’m freaking out.”
 They will be more encouraged and inclined to help if they know that you already are trying to help yourself.

-So for our athletes who are working with us, this is a very great time to say not just, “I’m scared,” but, “I’m working with a mental skills coach on this,” or, “I’m in a mental training community with other athletes and we’re really trying to improve on me being more positive, more calm, more confident.”
+So for our athletes who are working with us, this is a very great time to say not just, “I’m scared,” but, “I’m working with a mental skills coach on this,” or, “I’m in a mental training community with other athletes and we’re really trying to improve on me being more positive, calmer, more confident.”
 I think coaches like to see that you are working on it.
 You can also highlight that as part of this training, we’ve encouraged you to come up with a pre-series routine where you deal with the worries, so sometimes it takes me a little longer to go for my series, but it’s because I’m doing my mental skills.”
 Communicate what you’re doing and why and how that’s helping you.

 5. Highlight What’s Helpful from Coach